Skip to main content

 • Keeping up with your normal activities as much as possible.

 • Avoiding bed rest.
 Long periods of bed rest will not improve your pain and may make it worse.
-Prolonged bed rest puts you at risk of other complications as well, including increased muscle weakness, bone loss, weight gain, and poor circulation.
+Prolonged bed rest puts you at risk of other complications, including increased muscle weakness, bone loss, weight gain, and poor circulation.

 • Performing exercises to improve and restore your sense of the involved body area.
-Your therapist will also teach you exercises to restore movement (range of motion), mobilize nervous tissue (main component of nervous system), and rebuild your strength for performing routine daily activities.
+Your therapist will also teach you exercises to restore movement (range of motion), mobilize nervous tissue (a main component of the nervous system), and rebuild your strength for performing routine daily activities.

 • Introducing meditation, relaxation, and imagery exercises to help reduce stress and muscle tension.